indro-robotics/tallysman_ros2/README.md

 ## :one: RTK disabled configuration.

-- Ensure the presence of the **`config_file.json`** in the designated location, as specified in the PPP-RTK corrections setup section.
+- TO use corrections, Ensure the presence of the **`config_file.json`** in the designated location, as specified in the PPP-RTK corrections setup section.
 - Set the parameters in the launch file:
   - **`use_corrections`** to True if the corrections service needs to be used.
   - **`config_path`** to 'src/calian_gnss_ros2/pointperfect_files/ucenter_config_file.json'